-Amazon vs. eBay: Where Should I Sell My Products
+Amazon vs. eBay: Where Should I Sell My Product

 Amazon or eBay – which choice makes more sense for your selling business?
 A thorough comparison of the platforms will help you find out.

 Online retail provides amazing opportunities to reach a huge crowd and carve out your niche.
-In fact, retail ecommerce worldwide reached 4.2 trillion dollars in 2020 and its share of global sales will go up to 21.8 percent by 2024.
+In fact, retail ecommerce worldwide reached 4.2 trillion dollars in 2020 and its share of global sales is projected to go up to 21.8 percent by 2024.

-Obviously, this optimistic picture is a bit over-simplified.
+Of course, building an ecommerce business and making a living is not that easy.
 To be a successful online retailer, you’ll have to make a couple of strategic decisions.
 Choosing the right platform to sell on is one of them.

 Amazon and eBay are two of the biggest marketplaces you should definitely look into.
 But how do they compare?
 Which one’s better?
 Which one’s cheaper?
-So many questions to answer and so little time!
 Today, we’ll try to give you a detailed comparison to make the decision about selling on Amazon vs. eBay a little bit easier.
 Let’s check out the essentials.

 The Market Size: How Do eBay and Amazon Match Up